Henry Totting of Oyta. Marienkirche, Friesoythe

 Today, it is in their capacity as prominent reorganisers of the University of Vienna that the two schoolmen, Henry of Langenstein and Henry Totting of Oyta, are remembered.
-In 1397 both schoolmen died and were buried in the St. Stephen's Cathedral (Stephansdom): a burial place of prominence.
-But the two Henrys’ achievements as schoolmen, active in philosophy, have been almost forgotten.
+In 1397 both schoolmen died and were buried in the St. Stephen's Cathedral (Stephansdom).
+But the two Henrys’ achievements - if any - as schoolmen have been almost forgotten.

 This article will investigate the various claims made in the history of medieval philosophy in the 20th and 21st centuries about Oyta’s doctrinal positions, from Ockhamist, Nominalist, Thomist, Buridanist ("a pupil of Jean Buridan") to influenced by Thomas Maulvelt.
 Almost all claims are based on speculation, since none of Henry’s works were edited before the late 20C and the 21C.
 Based on the surviving manuscripts the article will investigate the doctrinal milieu at the arts faculties of Prague and Vienna in Henry’s lifetime, the influence of Oxford Logic and Sophismata, and the interaction between the Universities of Oxford and Prague.